Veklury® (remdesivir)

 Study Design and Demographics

-Participants were randomly assigned in a 1:1 ratio to receive either RDV 200 mg loading dose via IV infusion on Day 1, followed by RDV 100 mg/day via IV infusion for up to 9 days or for the duration of hospitalization (total course: up to 10 days), or placebo for the duration of hospitalization.
-Randomization was stratified according to the study site and disease severity.1 Participants were enrolled from February 21, 2020 through April 19, 2020.
+Participants were randomly assigned (1:1) to receive either IV RDV 200 mg loading dose Day 1, followed by IV RDV 100 mg/day for up to 9 days or for the duration of hospitalization for up to 10 days, or placebo for the duration of hospitalization.
+Randomization was stratified according to the study site and disease severity.1 Participants were enrolled from February 21, 2020, through April 19, 2020.
 Participants who were discharged from the hospital returned for study assessments on Days 15 and 29.1,2

 Key Demographics and Characteristics